 Unlike the last pie I made which seeped a little when I cut into it and tasted too much like pudding in pie form, this was one very stiff and had a great structure.
 I think the flour might have helped with that.
 The original version of this pie (adapted from Meta Givens) did not use the extra tablespoon of cocoa powder.
 I added it, but I think it would have been fine without it because it was very chocolaty.

-For the crust, I used a Cooks Illustrated recipe, but you could use a store-bought or even a good graham cracker crust would work just as well.
+Finally, for the crust I used a Cook’s Illustrated recipe, but a store-bought or even a good graham cracker crust would work just as well.

 - 3 large egg whites